 Current NAANA members receive a registration discount (as reflected on the registration form).
 Current nursing students may be eligible for Student Nurse pricing.
 A limited number of work-study discounts of $200 are available, and there are limited scholarship funds as well.
 To apply for a student work-study position, please write to us at firstname.lastname@example.org, describing your student/professional status and your circumstances.
-Student nurses and work-study participants must either arrive onsite at 2:00pm on Friday, April 26th, or must make arrangements to stay after the course concludes on Saturday, May 4th, to assist with classroom breakdown.
+Student nurses and work-study participants must either arrive onsite at 9:00am on Saturday, May 2nd, or must make arrangements to stay after the course concludes on Saturday, May 9th, to assist with classroom breakdown.

 Delicious and nourishing breakfasts, lunches, dinners and snacks are provided for participants by the Threefold Cafe and are included in the price of registration.
 Participants are responsible for their own housing and transportation.
 Further specific information and details regarding housing options and transportation are provided in the confirmation email you will receive upon completing your registration.

 Cancellation Policy: Participants' cancellation requests must be received in writing (emailed and received, or postmarked) before March 15th, 2020 for a full refund, less a $100.00 administrative fee.
 Cancellation requests received in writing before April 18th will receive a 50% refund.
 Cancellation requests received on or after April 18th will not be eligible for any refund.
 Telephone cancellations cannot be honored.
 Email cancellations will be promptly acknowledged by return email; until then, you cannot assume they have been received.